teal-finance/rainbow/README.md

 ### /v0/bff/cp

-This endpoint has been inspired by the [BFF pattern](https://blog.bitsrc.io/e4fa965128bf) (Backend for Frontend pattern) to simplify the front-end processing.
+This endpoint has been inspired by the [BFF pattern](https://blog.bitsrc.io/e4fa965128bf) (Backend for Frontend pattern) to simplify the frontend processing.
 This endpoint should not used by API users because we may drop it in a further release.

 ```js